 Zupapa is a German manufacturer and TÜV is an organization of independent consultants that check the safety of German products.
 All the materials here are made from heavy-duty materials, and these include the frame, springs, and jumping mat.
 The jumping mat is even resistant to UV rays.

 You even get a lot of accessories here, including a ladder for the small children to use, a bag for the shoes, and a cover for the trampoline when it rains or snows.
 On Amazon, this Zupapa trampoline has also received an average rating of 4.6 stars.
 The bounce is higher and it also offers greater support.

 ExacMe 12′ FT Trampoline with All-in-one Combo Set

 This costs just $279 with free shipping.
 Like most of the good ones, it’s also been approved by TÜV, the frame is made from rust-resistant galvanized steel, and it has U-shaped legs.
 It also comes with the standard netting enclosure and the poles are well-padded.
 There are straps to secure the netting, and the net door has a zipper to open and close.
 The net enclosure is also outside the trampoline, so the children have a much wider space inside in which to play.
 It has a weight limit of 280 pounds.

-On Amazon it has netted an average rating of 4.4 stars.
-While complaints are few, they most focus on the relative difficulty of the setup.
+On Amazon, it has netted an average rating of 4.4 stars.
+While complaints are few, they mostly focus on the relative difficulty of the setup.
 The manual has also been specifically criticized for it unclear directions.

 However, even those who complained about the assembly admit that the quality is good once the setup is complete.
 A few have warned, however, that after two years or so the jumping canvas may need replacement because it may rip.